Manage your business finances with Wave—it's free.

 Our list is a good starting point, but it isn’t comprehensive for every situation.
 To be safe, give your accountant a call before you head to their office so you can be sure you have everything they need.

 How to file your taxes

 Now that your tax return is ready to rock, how do you actually file your taxes?

 Here’s the short version: if you work with a tax professional or CPA, they can file all your tax forms for you.
 Typically, filing your taxes is included in the normal fee you pay.
-The same goes for tax prep software like H&R Block or TaxAct—e-filing your taxes is included in the price.
+The same goes for tax prep software like H&R Block—e-filing your taxes is included in the price.